DARcorporation/xrotor-python/README.md

 pip install .
 ```

 On Windows, you may have to force the system to use MinGW.
-To do so, create a file called `distutils.cfg` in
+To do so, create a file named `distutils.cfg` in
 `PYTHONPATH\Lib\distutils` with the following contents:

 ```INI